Skip to content

 “I’m hoping this development will bring economic development, job creation, and mixed-income housing with affordability,” said Judy Walker, President of Oakland City Community Organization.
 “As a resident of Oakland City for 39 years, I want legacy residents – those who have carried this community for a long time – to be able to stay, and for people who grew up here to be able to live, buy, and work in this neighborhood.”

 Team members across every department of ABI in the public input process, reviewing the Scope of Work from the previous RFP while simultaneously reviewing public comments and translating into draft language to be considered for use in the Scope of Work for the new RFP.
-Moreover, two City Council members, the Community Representative on Atlanta BeltLine, Inc. Board of Directors, and Invest Atlanta staff participated in the public input process.
+Moreover, two City Council members, the Community Representative on Atlanta Beltline, Inc. Board of Directors, and Invest Atlanta staff participated in the public input process.
 A third party was procured to assist as a neutral facilitator in public meetings – Makara Rumley of the Hummingbird Firm.

 “When the Murphy Crossing Coalition reached out to the Beltline, we found a team sincerely willing to engage and address community concerns within the RFP,” said Nick Hess, Chair of NPU-S. “We’re pleased that ABI has embraced an engagement model that treats community as peers with legitimate interests to be negotiated with, and not as an audience that must be placated with token concessions.
 We look forward to continuing to work with ABI on future Murphy area projects with this ‘friendly adversary’ framework.”

-The purchase of Murphy Crossing and the nearby Avon property are part of ABI’s expanding land acquisition strategy to guide thoughtful and equitable redevelopment around the Atlanta BeltLine.
+The purchase of Murphy Crossing and the nearby Avon property are part of ABI’s expanding land acquisition strategy to guide thoughtful and equitable redevelopment around the Atlanta Beltline.

 This is the first chapter in this process.
 After the RFP is published, ABI will be unable to discuss the active procurement, but community engagement will resume with the selection of a developer.
 The final outcomes for the site have yet to be determined and the community will certainly have a voice.